OUTEXPRESSION newspaper is a not a for profit publication of Gay West Community

 The best gay friendly store in the village is Sun Milk Convenience Store

-Owner Sylvia Jung (Member has all of your weekly needs from bread and milk to
+Owner Sylvia Jung, has all of your weekly needs from bread and milk to sewing

-sewing your ripped pants to a dry cleaning business.
-Opened around 2 pm to midnight.
+your ripped pants to a dry cleaning business.
+A popular item among her gay clients

 Chef Nathan Isberg at the Atlantic Restaurant 1597 Dundas St. W. Phone